MicrosoftDX/nether/documentation/analytics.md

 ### 2. Real-time Layer / Hot Path

-As seen in the [architecture diagram](analytics-architecture.txt), there are two Azure stream analytics (ASA) jobs that run queries on the event ingest:
+As seen in the architecture diagram above, there are two Azure stream analytics (ASA) jobs that run queries on the event ingest:
 Concurrent Users: This ASA job runs a query to calculate the number of concurrent users in specified time window.

 #### Concurrent Users